Perfect Bayesian Equilibria in Repeated Sales: Abstract

 \section{Abstract}

 A special case of Myerson's classic result describes the revenue-optimal equilibrium when a seller offers a single item to a buyer.
-We study a natural {\em repeated sales} extension of this model: a seller offers to sell a single {\em fresh copy} of an item to the {\em same buyer every day} via a posted price.
-The buyer's value for the item is unknown to the seller but is drawn initially from a publicly known distribution $F$ and remains the same throughout.
-One key aspect of this game is revelation of the buyer's type through his actions: while the seller might try to learn this value to extract more revenue, the buyer is motivated to hide it to induce lower prices.
-If the seller is able to commit to future prices, then it is known that the best he can do is extract the Myerson optimal revenue each day.
-In a more realistic scenario, the seller is unable to commit and must play a perfect Bayesian equilibrium.
-It is known that not committing to future prices does not help the seller.
-Thus extracting Myerson optimal revenue each day is a natural upper bound and revenue benchmark in a setting without commitment.
+We study a {\em repeated sales} extension of this model: a seller offers to sell a single {\em fresh copy} of an item to the {\em same buyer every day} via a posted price.
+The buyer's private value for the item is drawn initially from a publicly known distribution $F$ and remains the same throughout.
+A key aspect of this game is that the seller might try to learn the buyer’s private value to extract more revenue, while the buyer is motivated to hide it.
+We study the Perfect Bayesian Equilibria (PBE) in this setting with varying levels of commitment power to the seller.
+We find that the seller having the commitment power to not raise prices subsequent to a purchase significantly improves revenue in a PBE.